petermorlion/RedStar.Amounts/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/swyqov7lwwv52cg3?svg=true)](https://ci.appveyor.com/project/petermorlion/redstar-amounts)

+**This project may seem dormant, but it is mainly due to having reach a stable point.
+It is still actively being maintained and is safe to use in production applications.
+If you encounter any issues or need extra features, don't hesitate to create an issue.**

 RedStar.Amounts contains classes to easily work with unit and amounts.

 Too often, applications use integers, doubles, etc. to indicate distances,